 The axle carriers come with shims to use the stock GT wheel or the XR wheel on the GT and still be centered within the frame.

-The setup uses aluminium heatsinks designed for small electric motors that get glued to the axel with thermal conductive glue.
+The setup uses aluminum heatsinks designed for small electric motors that get glued to the axle with thermal conductive glue.

 Add Heat Sinks To The Wheel Disc